Typhoon forces re-scheduling at Philippines' SEA Games

 Powerful Typhoon Kammuri forced organisers of the Southeast Asian Games in the Philippines to reschedule about half of the events set for Tuesday, but they pledged the competition would finish on time.

-The storm, which made landfall late Monday, wrought particular havoc on water-based and outdoor events, causing approximately 16 of them to be postponed.
+The storm, which made landfall late Monday, wrought particular havoc on water-based and outdoor events, causing at least 16 of them to be postponed.

-However, roughly 17 other competitions -- primarily indoor ones -- were supposed to go ahead as planned, a statement from the organisers said.
+However, a similar amount of competitions -- primarily indoor ones -- were supposed to go ahead as planned, a statement from the organisers said.

 "It's not safe to play and we apologise," Ramon Suzara, the organising committee's chief operating officer, told a news conference, announcing the rescheduling.